sinansarikaya/javascript-background-change/README.md

 # javascript-background-change

-Javascript background color change app
+Javascript background color or change app

 <a href='https://sinansarikaya.github.io/javascript-background-change/'>Click here for demo </a>